Expressions, Variables & Constants

 Welcome to the book!
 In this first chapter, you’re going to learn a few basics.
 You’ll learn how code works first.
-Then you’ll learn about the tools you’ll use to write Swift code.
+Then you’ll learn about the tools you’ll be using to write Swift code.

-First, you’ll cover the basic workings of computers because it pays to have a grounding before you get into more complicated aspects of programming.
+First of all, you’ll cover the basic workings of computers, because it really pays to have a grounding before you get into more complicated aspects of programming.

 You may not believe me when I say it, but a computer is not very smart on its own.
-The power of a computer comes mostly from how people like you and me program it.
-If you want to harness the power of a computer successfully — and I assume you do if you’re reading this book — it’s important to understand how computers work.
+The power of a computer comes mostly from how it’s programmed by people like you and me.
+If you want to successfully harness the power of a computer — and I assume you do, if you’re reading this book — it’s important to understand how computers work.

 The CPU stores the numbers it acts upon in small memory units called registers.
 The CPU can read numbers into registers from the computer’s main memory, known as Random Access Memory (RAM).
-It can also write the number stored in a register back into RAM.
-This capability allows the CPU to work with large amounts of data that wouldn’t all fit in the bank of registers.
+It’s also able to write the number stored in a register back into RAM.
+This allows the CPU to work with large amounts of data that wouldn’t all fit in the bank of registers.

 Here is a diagram of how this works: